Government Contracts: 10 Questions You Need to Know

 A. Set Aside Contracts

-Set aside contracts have two classifications – competitive and sole-source set-aside and which both help small businesses to compete and win federal solicitations.
+Set aside contracts have two classifications, competitive and sole-source set-aside, which help small businesses to compete and win federal solicitations.

 I. Competitive set-aside

-Competitive set-aside contracts are offered for small businesses capable of delivering and performing the work—projects under this contract classification amount under one hundred fifty thousand dollars.
+Competitive set-aside contracts are offered for small businesses capable of delivering and performing the work.
+Projects under this contract classification are worth $150,000 or less.

 II.
 Sole-source set-aside

-Sole source set aside, contracts are often awarded without a competitive procurement process.
-A sole-source contract is a standard where a single business can only meet the specification of the agreement.
-However, the sole source contract is still available for potential vendors to bid on at some point.
+Sole-source set aside contracts are often awarded without a competitive procurement process.
+A sole-source contract is a standard where only a single business can meet the specification of the agreement.
+However, the sole-source contract is still available for potential vendors to bid on at some point in the future.

-Joint ventures or businesses can compete for federal business opportunities for small businesses and other business categories such as HUBZones, WOSB, and SDVOSB.
-However, before a company negotiates on teaming agreements on joint venture contracts, it must first surpass the SBA requirements.
+Joint ventures, or two or more businesses working together as a team, can compete for federal business opportunities for small businesses and other business categories such as Historically Underutilized Buiness Zone, or HUBZones; Women-Owned Small Business, or WOSB; and Service-Disabled Veteran-Owned Small Business, or SDVOSB.
+However, before a company negotiates teaming agreements on joint venture contracts, it must first surpass the Small Business Association requirements.

-Fixed-price contracts are one of the riskiest types of federal contracting agreements because the contractor is liable for all the expenses, earnings, and losses.
-The reason is that this type of contract established a price that does not tend to change.
+Fixed-price contracts are one of the riskiest types of federal contracting agreements because the contractor is liable for all the expenses, earnings and losses.
+This is because this contract’s award value doesn’t change.

 A cost-reimbursement contract evaluates the project expense and budget ceiling that a prime contractor must meet and not exceed, especially without the consent of a contracting officer.